-Two p-in-n and one n-in-n Silicon microstrip detectors of the ATLAS Silicon microstrip detector specification were radiation-damaged and beamtested.
-Two comparisons: comparison of p-in-n and n-in-n detectors, and low and high resistivity wafers motivated the study.
-The resistivity of the wafers were 1 k Ω cm for the low resistivity and 4 or 5 k Ω cm for the high resistivity wafers.
-The proton fluence was 4.2 x 10^{14} p/cm2.
+Two p-in-n and one n-in-n silicon microstrip detectors of the ATLAS silicon microstrip detector specification were irradiated and tested in a beam.
+Two comparisons motivated the study: a comparison of p-in-n and n-in-n detectors, and a comparison of low and high resistivity wafers.
+The resistivities of the wafers were 1 k Ω cm for the low resistivity and 4 or 5 k Ω cm for the high resistivity wafers.
+The proton fluence was 4.2 x 1014 p/cm2.
 The detectors were kept cold during the irradiation and stored cold.

-Prior to the beamtest, the damaged detectors were warmed up to anneal and to include the warm-up in the maintenance in the real experiment.
-Although the body capacitances implied that the low resistivity wafer had a lower corner voltage, the voltage was not a clear evidence of a lower full-depletion voltage.

-In the beamtest, the detectors were read out with a fast-shaping one-threshold electronics.
-By scanning the threshold, the charge collection information in a single strip was obtained.
+The irradiated detectors were warmed up to anneal and to simulate the warm-up in the maintenance in the real experiment.
+The body capacitance measurement implied that the low resistivity wafer had a lower corner voltage.
+However, the voltage was not a clear evidence of a lower full-depletion voltage.
+In the beamtest, the detectors were read out with fast-shaping electronics with one-threshold.
+By scanning the threshold, charge collection information in a single strip was obtained.
 The median charges showed that the full-depletion voltage would be around 300 V in the n-in-n detector.
-The leakage currents suggested all three detectors had the similar full-depletion voltage around 300 V.
+The leakage currents suggested all three detectors had a similar full-depletion voltage at around 300 V.

-There was no clear saturation in the median charges in the p-in-n detectors.
-The p-in-n detectors required larger bias voltages (by 70~100V) to reach the same median charges of the n-in-n detector.
-The ratios of the median charges in the interstrip over the strip regions showed larger charge loss in the p-in-n detectors in low bias voltages.
-These observations would suggest that the charges were split into several strips in the p-in-n detectors.
+There was no clear saturation in the median charges in the pin-n detectors.
+The p-in-n detectors required larger bias voltages (by $70 \sim 100$ V) to reach the same median charges as the n-in-n detector.
+The ratios of the median charge in the interstrip over the strip regions showed larger charge loss in the p-in-n detectors at low bias voltages.
+These observations would suggest that the charges were shared between several strips in the p-in-n detectors.

-The two p-in-n detectors, low and high resistivity wafers, behaved very similarly.
-Although the full-depletion voltages of the two detectors were not evident in the charge collection, the similarity suggested that there was little difference in the full-depletion voltages of the different resistivity wafers, providing the fundamental character of the detectors from the two manufacturers was the same.
+The two p-in-n detectors on low and high resistivity wafers behaved very similarly.
+Although the full-depletion voltages of the two detectors were not evident in the charge collection, the similarity suggested that there was little difference in the fulldepletion voltages of the different resistivity wafers, providing the fundamental character of the detectors from the two manufacturers was the same.

-The p-in-n detectors required more bias voltages to collect charges, however, the efficiency at 1 fC showed that the detectors were efficient once the bias voltage was over 300 V.
+The p-in-n detectors required a higher bias voltage for full charge collection, however, the efficiency at 1 fC showed that the detectors were efficient once the bias voltage was over 300 V.